 BK: Exactly.
 Let me give you a quick story.
 I like stories better than long and convoluted theological explanations.
 Many years ago when my son was six (he’s 18 now), I was sitting on the couch in the den sorting through junk mail on a Saturday afternoon.
 He and his buddy came in and they were decked out in their camouflage, face paint, plastic guns and knives, the whole nine yards.
 My son peers around the corner of the door and looks at me, and the next thing I know, he comes flying through the air and jumps on me.
 We start wrestling and horsing around and we end up on the floor.
 Then his buddy flies into us and all three of us are just like a wad of laughter.

-And right in the middle of that event the Lord spoke to me and said to pay attention.
+Right in the middle of that event the Lord spoke to me and said to pay attention.
 I’m thinking, it’s Saturday afternoon, your son comes in and you’re horsing around on the floor, it happens every day all over the world, so what’s the big deal?
 Then it started to dawn on me that I didn’t know who this other kid was.
 I had never met him.
 He had never met me.
 So I re-wound the story and thought about what would have happened if this little boy would have walked into my den alone.
 Remember, he didn’t know me and I didn’t know him, and he didn’t know my name and I didn’t know his name.
 So he looks over and sees me, a complete stranger, sitting on the couch.
 Would he fly through the air and engage me in play?
 Would we end up in a pile of laughter on the floor?
 Of course not.
 That is the last thing that would have happened.

 Within himself, that little boy had no freedom to have a relationship with me.
 We were strangers.
 He had no right to that kind of familiarity and fellowship.
 But my son knows me.
 My son knows that I love him and that I accept him and that he’s the apple of my eye.
 So in the knowledge of my love and affection, he did the most natural thing in the world.
 He dove into my lap.
-The miracle that happened was that my son’s knowledge of my acceptance and delight, and my son’s freedom for fellowship with me, rubbed off on that other little boy.
+The miracle that happened was that my son’s knowledge of my acceptance and delight, and my son’s freedom for fellowship with me, rubbed off onto that other little boy.
 He got to experience it.
 That other little boy got to taste and feel and know my son’s relationship with me.
 He participated in my son’s life and communion with me.

 Then it dawned on me that that’s what perichoresis and our adoption in Christ mean.
 Jesus is the one who knows the Father.
 He knows the Father’s love and acceptance.
 He sees the Father’s face.
-Jesus has freedom for fellowship with his Father.
-And Jesus shares his heart with us.
+Jesus has freedom for fellowship with his Father, and Jesus shares his heart with us.
 He puts his own freedom for relationship with his Father in us through the Spirit, and like that little boy we get to taste and feel and experience the relationship Jesus has with his Father.
 He shares it all with us.
 He unites himself with us, and we get to experience his divine life with him.
 He shares with us his own knowledge of his Father’s heart, his own knowledge of the Father’s acceptance, his own assurance of his Father’s love, his own freedom in knowing the Father’s passionate heart.
 He reaches into his own soul, as it were, and pulls out his own emotions, and then puts them inside of the whole human race.
 We’re all included in the Son’s relationship with the Father in the fellowship of the Holy Spirit.

-Then we never have to worry about whether God accepts us and loves us?
+Question: Then we never have to worry about whether God accepts us and loves us?

 BK: Never.
 What does the understanding that we are accepted into the mutual indwelling and communion with God remove from our hearts?
 Fear and hiding.
-So because of Jesus’ knowledge of the Father’s acceptance, which he shares with us, we now are free to let go of our racial and personal prejudices, and to love and accept one another, which leads to the freedom to know and be known, which leads to fellowship and mutual indwelling.
+Because of Jesus’ knowledge of the Father’s acceptance, which he shares with us, we now are free to let go of our racial and personal prejudices, and to love and accept one another, which leads to the freedom to know and be known, which leads to fellowship and mutual indwelling.

 This is what the kingdom of the Triune God is all about.
 The kingdom is simply the life and love, the communion, the fellowship, the camaraderie and joy of the Father, Son and Spirit, being shared with us and coming to full and abiding and personal expression in us, in our relationships with one another and in our relationships with the whole creation, so that the whole earth is full of the Son’s knowledge of his Father in the Spirit.
-As to why we don’t experience our life in Christ more fully, that is a question for another day. •

 C. Baxter Kruger is Director of Perichoresis, Inc.— A Trinitarian Ministry.
 Dr. Kruger’s resources can be accessed at www.perichoresis.org.